285sopes2usac/USAX/docs/building.md

     ./scripts/cmake_run -DDEBUG_CHECKS=0

 (Note: `cmake_run` forwards its arguments to CMake.)
-But, that's certainly not the best way to (re)configure Tilck.
+But, that's certainly not the best way to (re)configure usax.
 A more convenient way is to use CMake's console tool called `ccmake`, part of `cmake-curses-gui` package (at least on Debian systems).
 Its main advantage is that all the options are visible and editable in an interactive way and that for each option there is a description.
 It's not visually cool and fancy like Linux's Kconfig, but it's fully integrated with CMake and does a good job, overall.
-(Maybe in the future Tilck will switch to Kconfig or some custom tool for a better user experience even in this case.)
+(Maybe in the future usax will switch to Kconfig or some custom tool for a better user experience even in this case.)

 Running `ccmake` is simple as: